 Learn the 7 steps organizations can take to protect patients from the danger of medication errors.

 Another key aspect of medication management is ensuring that medications are administered safely and accurately.
-Evidenced by the fact that the median error rate of medication administration is 8%-25%, consider ways you can improve medication administration in your facility.
+As evidenced by the fact that the median error rate of medication administration is 8% - 25%, consider ways you can improve medication administration in your facility.

 As mentioned in the previous section, educating patients and caregivers can help prevent medication errors.
 Discuss each of these areas related to drug interactions with your patients and caregivers:

 One specific area of medication management that should not be overlooked is opioid pain management.
-As a serious problem on the rise, opioids claimed more than 64,000 lives in 2017 and data show an almost fourfold increase in overdose deaths from 1999 to 2008.
+As a serious problem on the rise, opioids claimed more than 68,000 lives in 2020.

-While healthcare providers should be aware of opioid-related dangers, there are many patients who still require this opioids to effectively manage their pain.
+While healthcare organizations should be aware of opioid-related dangers, many patients still require these opioids to manage their pain effectively.

 Here are a few initiatives the healthcare industry is undertaking to better manage opioid pain management:

 A successful medication management care plan hinges upon collaboration with the patient.
-Here are some steps you can take to improve the care plan's effectiveness.
+Here are some steps you can take to improve the effectiveness of the care plan.

 As you prioritize improving medication management in your organization, you can help patients with adherence by offering these services.